software-tools-books/js4ds/_en/promises.md

 .catch((error) => console.log(error.message))
 ```

-- can also provide two functions to `then`, where second argument will process reject value
+-   Can also provide two functions to `then`, where second argument will process reject value
-- going back to `fs-exta.stat` example above, what if we want to process multiple files e.g. calculate total size?
+-   Going back to `fs-exta.stat` example above, what if we want to process multiple files e.g. calculate total size?
-- might think to write a loop
+-   Might think to write a loop

 ```js
 const fs = require("fs-extra")